gurinina/RNA-seq-analysis/lessons/01-DGE_setup_and_overview.md

 <img src="img/deseq_mean_vs_variance.png" width="600">

-Note that in the above figure, the variance across replicates tends to be greater than the mean (red line), especially for genes with large mean expression levels. *This is a good indication that our data do not fit the Poisson distribution and we need to account for this increase in variance using the Negative Binomial model (i.e. Poisson will underestimate variability leading to an increase in false positive DE genes).*
+By plotting the *mean versus the variance* of our data we can easily see that the mean < variance and therefore it does not fit the Poisson distribution.
+Genes having higher mean counts have even higher variance.
+Also for gene having low mean counts, there is a scatter of points and we can see that there is variability even in the variance.
+To account for this extra variance we need a new model.

+The model that fits best, given this type of variability between replicates, is the Negative Binomial (NB) model.
+Essentially, **the NB model is a good approximation for data where the mean < variance**, as is the case with RNA-Seq count data.

 ### Improving mean estimates (i.e. reducing variance) with biological replicates

 The variance or scatter tends to reduce as we increase the number of biological replicates (*the distribution will approach the Poisson distribution with increasing numbers of replicates*), since standard deviations of averages are smaller than standard deviations of individual observations. **The value of additional replicates is that as you add more data (replicates), you get increasingly precise estimates of group means, and ultimately greater confidence in the ability to distinguish differences between sample classes (i.e. more DE genes).**